Antiphon Painter

-The Antiphon Painter was an Athenian vase painter of the early 5th century BC.
+The Antiphon Painter (fl.
+495–480 BC) is the Notname for an Athenian red-figure vase-painter active in ancient Greece during the early 5th century BC.
 He owes his name to a double Kalos inscription of Antiphon on the dinos stand in the Antique collection of Berlin (Inventory number F 2325).
-He was active between 500 and 475 BC in Athens as a painter of the red-figure style in the largest workshop of the 5th century.
 He learned his handicraft in the workshop of Euphronios and Onesimos.
 There he worked closely with them, the Kalmarer Painter and other painters.